MARITIMES MAVEN

 Presence Boutique

-Susan & I met Darlene, owner of Presence Boutique on 27 Dock Road, and fell in love with her positive energy and holistic self-care gift shop that also carries a wide section of gift ideas including jewelry and island-made treasures.
+Susan and I met Darlene, owner of Presence Boutique on 27 Dock Road, and fell in love with her positive energy and holistic self-care gift shop that also carries a wide section of gift ideas including jewelry and island-made treasures.

 Park Place Retreat

 Hunter Park, the owner of Park Place Retreat gave me a tour of his geodesic dome accommodation with a view of the ocean.
 This luxurious dome is high on my wish list for a stay.
-I am already dreaming of future sunrises & sunsets here from the campfire pit.
+I am already dreaming of future sunrises and sunsets here from the campfire pit.
 Check out my video reel post on Park Place Retreat on my Maritimes Maven Instagram account.
 Park Place Retreat books quickly, so reserve early.
 Save me a spot, Hunter!

 Grand Manan Art Gallery

-The Grand Manan Art Gallery is a seasonal art gallery, featuring local & visiting artists with a connection to Grand Manan Island.
+The Grand Manan Art Gallery is a seasonal art gallery, featuring local and visiting artists with a connection to Grand Manan Island.
 Housed in a former church, this non-profit local gallery is a hidden gem.
 Exhibitions are ongoing and the gallery is wheelchair accessible.
 Artwork is for sale at bargain prices, compared to what I am used to on the mainland.

 Castalia Marsh